Mattboss10/ProjectCleanFlow/README.md

 3. **Connection Refused**
    - Make sure the Flask server is running
    - Check if your firewall is blocking the connection
-   - Verify you're using the correct IP address (run `ipconfig getifaddr en0` in terminal)
+   - Verify you're using the correct IP address

 4. **WebView Not Loading**
    - Clear your app's cache